craftcms/starter-next/README.md

     (The _Guestbook_ schema is automatically created with the appropriate permissions via [Project Config](https://craftcms.com/docs/5.x/system/project-config.html) as Craft is installed, but _tokens_ are unique to each environment.)

-1. Add Next configuration:
+1. Add required Next configuration:

     - Copy `frontend/.env.example` to `frontend/.env`;
-    - Set the `GRAPHQL_TOKEN` variable to the token generated in the previous step;
+    - Populate the `GRAPHQL_TOKEN` variable with the token you just generated;

-1. Install front-end dependencies:
+1. Install front-end dependencies and start the Next development server:

     ```bash
     ddev fe npm install
-    ```

-1. Start the Next development server:

-    ```bash
     ddev fe npm run dev
     ```